-If you’re a British Gas business customer and you’re moving out of your business premises, please call us on the day you move out with your:
+If you're a British Gas business customer, and you're moving out of your business premises then you can tell us about your move online.
+Complete our simple online form.
+You'll need:

 If you’ve moved into premises that are charged on business rates, you’ll need to contact us so we can make the account a residential one.
 The transfer process usually takes about 21 days to complete.
 During this time you'll be on our standard domestic tariff, unless you've agreed a contract with us.